naodmekonnen/Weather-App/pseudocode.md

 2. Create DOM elements dynamically
 3. Use ID of main div in HTML to populate weather data
 4. Create variables for the correspodnding values from the weather data to display
-5. set values of created values as empty strings
+5. set values of created variables(p tag and img variable only) as empty strings
 6. append created variables to the 'main' div
 7. END